Rugby league in Yorkshire

 Rugby League in Yorkshire refers to the sport of rugby league in relation to its participation and history within Yorkshire, England.
 The traditional county is the largest in the United Kingdom and as thus has many rugby clubs, professional and amateur.

 History

 Rugby league was founded in Yorkshire in 1895 at the George Hotel in Huddersfield when 22 clubs broke away from the Rugby Football Union to form the Northern Rugby Football Union which later changed its name to the Rugby Football League.

 The first winners of the newly formed league, the NRFU Championship were Bradford based team Manningham FC in 1895.
 Between 1896 and 1900 teams either played in the Yorkshire or Lancashire League depending on geographical location but still competed in the Challenge Cup.
-In the early years of the competition Huddersfield were a dominant force, winning multiple league titles between 1910s and 1940s.
+In the early years of the competition Huddersfield were a dominant force, winning multiple league titles between the 1910s and 1940s.

 In the Super League era, Bradford Bulls were one of the dominant forces in the early years winning four titles between 1997 and 2005.
 Leeds Rhinos became the most successful team in Yorkshire winning eight Super League titles and winning 14 Challenge Cups.